confluentinc/ccloud-sdk-go-v2/README.md

 Many objects follow a model consisting of `spec` and `status`.
 An object's `spec` tells Confluent the _desired state_ (specification) of the resource.
 The object may not be immediately available or changes may not be immediately applied.
-For this reason, many objects also have a `status` property that provides info about the current _actual state_ of the resource.
-Confluent Cloud is continuously and actively managing each resource's actual state to match it's desired state.
+For this reason, many objects also have a `status` property that provides info about the _current state_ of the resource.
+Confluent Cloud is continuously and actively managing each resource's current state to match it's desired state.

 All Confluent objects share a set of common properties: